trongtomo/Module-for-myWebsite/README.md

 ## ⚙️ Deployment

-Customized your .env file with .env.example
+Copy all .evn.example to .env and customized these under your .env file with your settings

 ```
 DATABASE_HOST=